10 Progressive Organizational Structures Developed By Real Companies

 BSO/Origin was founded in 1973 in the Netherlands by Eckart Wintzen as an IT company.
 In the 20 years that followed, the company grew to employ around 10,000 people across 75 cities in 20 different countries.

-The company’s structure was based entirely of self-managing units — internally dubbed as cells — that would divide itself after growing to a certain size.
+The company’s progressive structure was based entirely of self-managing units — internally dubbed as cells — that would divide itself after growing to a certain size.
 The entrepreneurial cells were divided based on geographical areas.
 There was almost no headquarters, nor people serving in staff functions.

 Although BSO/Origin doesn't exist anymore (it was later acquired by Philips), the cells model is still practiced by several other Dutch companies, including Finext, Rebel Group, and, perhaps most notably, Buurtzorg.